robinsloan/rnn-writer/README.md

 ###text.bargains :)

-I pretty strongly recommend running a local installation of `torch-rnn-server`, only because it makes the writing experience so very snappy and satisfying.
+I strongly recommend running a local installation of `torch-rnn-server`, only because it makes the writing experience so very snappy and satisfying.
 But, if that's too daunting, I'm providing an API at `text.bargains` through which you can access a trained RNN... running on a computer... sitting under a table... in my office.

 If you email me at `api@robinsloan.com` I'll happily set you up with an API key, with the understanding that this is a service provided for fun and experimentation and it could go offline at any time.